AndrewBiz/phtools/README.md

 ```

 ## PHTOOLS Use cases
 ### Use Case 1.
-Collect photos, videos, raw-photos from different sources in one place (for further processing)
+Collect photos, videos, raw-photos from different sources into one place (for further processing)

 ####Given
-I have copies of SD Cards with photos\videos taken with DSLR camera on my hard Disk in `/Volumes/HDD/path/to/SDCard1` and `/Volumes/HDD/path/to/SDCard2`.
+I have copies of SD Cards with photos, videos taken with DSLR camera on my Hard Disk in `~/path/to/copy/SDCard1` and in `~/path/to/copy/SDCard2`.

 And I have empty folder `~/Desktop/assets_staging` I would like to collect all the photo-files to.